netxms/netxms-doc/admin/database-monitoring.rst

 Oracle
 ======

-NetXMS subagent for Oracle DBMS monitoring (further referred to as Oracle subagent) monitors one or more instances of Oracle databases and reports various database-related parameters.
+|product_name| subagent for Oracle DBMS monitoring (further referred to as Oracle subagent) monitors
+one or more instances of Oracle databases and reports various database-related parameters.

 All parameters available from Oracle subagent gathered or calculated once per minute thus it's